Mideon: Early career (1989–1992)

 While working as a bouncer in Clearwater, Florida, Knight was introduced to Steve Keirn, who trained him as a professional wrestler.
 He debuted in 1989 under the ring name "Tex Slazenger", facing his stepfather, Ron Slinker, in his first match.
 Knight went on to wrestle on the independent circuit in the Carolinas.

 In 1991, Knight joined the Memphis, Tennessee-based United States Wrestling Association, where he adopted the ring name "Leatherface" and a gimmick based on the character from the 1974 film The Texas Chain Saw Massacre, complete with "bloodstained" apron, leather mask and chainsaw (without the chain).
 He was pushed as a "monster" in a feud with Jerry Lawler.
 During one infamous match between the two, Knight was set on fire.
 After dropping the Leatherface gimmick, Tex teamed up with Mark Canterbury who wrestled as the masked "Master Blaster".

 After leaving the USWA, Knight wrestled in Florida, Puerto Rico and Japan before receiving a tryout with World Championship Wrestling in 1992.

 World Championship Wrestling (1992–1994)

 In 1992, Knight was hired by World Championship Wrestling, where he was renamed "Tex Slazenger" and given the character of an "ornery Texas outlaw".
-Knight formed a tag team with Shanghai Pierce.
+Knight formed a tag team with Canterbury, now wrestling as Shanghai Pierce.
 Knight and Pierce left WCW in 1994.